Israel and The Church

 If the church replaces Israel, God has broken His covenant promises to Abraham and His Christ, meaning God has violated His name.
 The Lord declared, “If My covenant is not with day and night, and if I have not appointed the ordinances of heaven and earth, then I will cast away the descendants of Jacob and David My servant, so that I will not take any of his descendants to be rulers over the descendants of Abraham, Isaac, and Jacob.
 For I will cause their captives to return, and will have mercy on them” (Jeremiah 33:25-26).

-Now that we understand how the church is distinctively unique from historic Israel (meaning before Christ came), we will now discover how they are eternally connected and united in Christ.
-Once again, if we view scripture as God’s work of redemption and restoration with and through Israel, and now all humanity, as one continuing dispensation.
+Now that we understand how the church is distinctively unique from historic Israel (meaning before Christ came), we will discover how they are eternally connected and united in Christ.
+Once again, if we view scripture as God’s work of redemption and restoration with and through Israel and now all humanity as one continuing dispensation.
 In that case, we now understand how the church and Israel, while distinct, are also eternally united as one diverse family of God.

 No. Paul is affirming something entirely different, that God’s plan of salvation was through Israel, even saying that Israel’s gifts and calling of God are irrevocable.[vii]
 However, because Israel rejected her calling, God has turned to the Gentiles to bring the Gospel to every nation.
 Peter witnessed this with his own eyes, saying, “If therefore God gave them the same gift as He gave us when we believed on the Lord Jesus Christ, who was I that I could withstand God?”
 (Acts 11:17).

-Peter realized that God not only brought His salvation to the Gentiles but that the gifts and power of the Holy Spirit were equally given to them also.
+Peter realized that God not only brought His salvation to the Gentiles but that the gifts and power of the Holy Spirit were equally given to them.
 And for what purpose did the Lord share these gifts?
-Like the apostles, the Gentiles were to equally demonstrate the love of God and the power of the Holy Spirit unto the salvation of the world.[viii]
+Like the apostles, the Gentiles were to demonstrate the love of God and the power of the Holy Spirit equally for the world’s salvation.[viii]
 To unsaved Israel, first, as it is written, “Here am I and the children whom the Lord has given me!
 We are for signs and wonders in Israel From the Lord of hosts, Who dwells in Mount Zion” (Isaiah 8:18).
 And Paul said, “For if the Gentiles have been partakers of their spiritual things, their duty is also to minister to them in material things” (Romans 15:27).
 And so, it appears from scripture that it will only be through the demonstrated power of the Holy Spirit through the Gentiles that Israel will be provoked to jealousy.

 To begin, God used the Fig tree as a symbol for Israel, not an Olive tree.
 Yeshua Himself even said, “Now learn this parable from the fig tree: When its branch has already become tender and puts forth leaves, you know that summer is near” (Matthew 24:32).
 Also, if the Olive tree represents Israel, then the Gentiles being grafted in “among them,” as Paul said, must become Israelites to be part of God’s household.
 This assumption would require the Gentiles to follow the Law of Moses and be circumcised in their flesh.
 However, these requirements were rejected at the Council in Jerusalem.[ix]